-What is Social Wellness?
+What is social wellness?

 Simply put, social wellness is the giving and receiving of social support to nurture yourself and others.
-Your friends, your family, your coworkers, the barista at your favorite coffee place – they’re all part of your social wellness and support network.
+Your friends, your family, your coworkers, the barista at your favourite coffee place – they’re all part of your social wellness and support network.

 Your social wellness and support network acts as a buffer between you and negative or adverse life events.
 Imagine being worried about that big presentation at work so you call someone in your social network – they help you process and look at the bigger picture while helping to elevate your self-image.
 You leave that conversation confident and ready to take on any challenge ahead of you.